War in Abkhazia (1992–1993): Russia's role in the conflict

+On 27 July 1993, Georgia and Abkhaz separatists signed a Russian-brokered ceasefire agreement in Russian town of Sochi to end the conflict.
+It entailed the gradual demilitarisation of the conflict zone.
+The agreement banned the use of aircraft, artillery and naval vessels in the conflict zone as well as prohibiting the introduction of new troops or ammunition into Abkhazia.
+Russia was a guarantor of ceasefire and on 29 July Russian troops arrived to Abkhazia to separate sides, being stationed in and around Georgian-held Sukhumi.
+However, the ceasefire agreement proved to be short-lived, as the Abkhaz forces launched another offensive in September 1993.

 Russian policy during the final battle for Sukhumi in September 1993, immediately, after the breach of the ceasefire by the Abkhaz forces, appeared to follow several lines.
 Russian officials condemned the attack, issued calls to Abkhaz forces to cease the offensive and its accompanying human rights violations and cut off electricity and telephone service to parts of Abkhazia in September 1993.
-Russia also supported resolutions in the Security Council condemning Abkhaz forces for breaching the ceasefire.
+Russia also supported resolutions in the United Nations Security Council condemning Abkhaz forces for breaching the ceasefire.

 At the same time, the Russian government criticized the Georgian government for refusing, once the attack was underway, to negotiate.
 As the Human Rights Watch report notes, "it is doubtful, however that Russian forces in or near Abkhazia were as surprised as the Russian government seemed to be.
 Initiating an offensive as large as the one undertaken, in three different directions at once, must have required extensive movement of forces and resupply during the days leading up to it."
 Russian forces on the Georgian-Abkhaz border, who were supposed to police the ceasefire, made no attempt to forestall the attack.
-The Abkhaz weapons were stored near the front and were returned to the Abkhaz by the Russians once hostilities restarted.
+The Abkhaz weapons were stored near the front per ceasefire agreement but were returned to the Abkhaz by the Russians once hostilities restarted.
 Ataman Nikolay Pusko, a notable commander of some 1,500 Cossack volunteers fighting against Georgians in Abkhazia, later claimed that his sotnia was the first to enter Sukhumi.
 Pusko and two other Cossack atamans in Abkhazia, Mikhail Vasiliyev and Valery Goloborodko, all died in unclear circumstances from 1993 to 1994.